 - is willing to please and possesses a good capacity for learning.

 - Our dogs should have the capacity to lend themselves to agility, draft work, water work, obedience, rally, etcetera.

 I serve on the Leonberger Club of America Board of Directors.

-I serve as the Vice President on the board of the Leonberger Health Foundation.
+I serve as the President on the board of the Leonberger Health Foundation International.

-I am involved with the maintenance of Leonberger University and also manage the Leo U Facebook page.
+I am involved with the maintenance of Leonberger University.

-I work as Co-Coordinator of BACL (Breeder Acceptibility Check List) evaluations with Connie Kent of Live Oak Leonbergers.
+I work as Co-Coordinator of BACL (Breeder Acceptibility Check List) evaluations with Julia Brady of Kalahari Leonbergers.